Accounting – Accounts Receivables and Bad Debts Expense

 Under the accrual method of accounting, a sales credit will:

 Sometimes, a client might fail to pay you what they owe your business.
-If this happens, your business suffers a bad debt, and this is an expense that is reported on the income statement.
+If this happens, your business suffers a bad debt, and this is an expense that is reported on the income statement (Also see Check these when Reading Financial Statements).
 It also reduces accounts receivables (assets) on the business’s balance sheet.

 Concerning financial statement, you, the business owner, should report the estimated bad debts as soon as possible using the impairment approach.
 Accounts receivables are recognized as assets in the balance sheet and are expected to turn in cash within one year.
 With that, a company’s balance sheet is likely to overstate its accounts receivables especially when part of the accounts receivables can’t be collected.
 To avoid this overstatement, you should specifically identify which are those accounts receivables cannot be collected, perhaps due to bankruptcy or know financial difficulties faced by the debtors.
 Impairment will be required for these irrecoverable debts.